alban-read/M1-MICRO-FORTH/README.md

 ##### Project rules

-This is open source, feel free to fork and improve.
+This is open source, feel free to use, fork, improve.

 This project does not accept pull requests.